The use of fonts is currently limited by support in e-mail clients.

 If you wish to set fallback fonts, go to Source view in the editor and find the part you wish to set.

-The font should be already set, just apply your changes as shown in this snippet:
+You can see the current font, just apply your changes to it as shown in this snippet:

 <span style="font-family: 'Roboto', Arial, sans-serif;">Text</span>